A Radical Geography Community

 The Antipode Foundation is a company (no. 7604241) and charity (no. 1142784) registered in England and Wales.

-Registered in July 2011, it exists specifically for public benefit and the promotion and advancement of social scientific research, education and scholarship in the field of radical and critical geography.
+Registered in July 2011, it exists specifically for public benefit and the promotion and improvement of social scientific research, education and scholarship in the field of radical and critical geography.
 To this end it enables the pursuit and dissemination of valuable new knowledge that advances the field by:

 The Foundation currently has eight trustees – Noel Castree (University of Manchester), Paul Chatterton (University of Leeds), Vinay Gidwani (University of Minnesota), Nik Heynen (University of Georgia), Wendy Larner (University of Bristol), Jamie Peck (University of British Columbia), Jane Wills (Queen Mary, University of London) and Melissa W. Wright (Pennsylvania State University) – and is managed by its secretary, Andrew Kent (firstname.lastname@example.org).